 The library collections are held entirely within these facilities.
 Small loans of stock are regularly made to community libraries in Collingwood, Mapua, Tapawera and Wakefield.
-The loans are held at the community libraries for short-term periods of to 6-9 months.
+The loans are held at the community libraries for short-term periods of to six to nine months.